samb271/MRSS2025-go1-challenge/README.md

 Good luck everyone!

 ## Installation
+If you have any problems with the installation, post your questions in the discord channel.

 ### 1. Isaac Sim 4.5.0
 **Isaac Sim 4.5.0** is used to simulate the Go1 and environments physics.